fontforge/fontforge.github.io/en-US/documentation/customizing/uitranslationnotes.md

 "Plural-Forms: nplurals=2; plural=n>1;\n"
 ```

 Most of these are pretty self-explanatory.
 Fill in your name and email address where appropriate, and the date on which you last worked on the file.
-The plurals line is a little more complex, and I'll describe it [later](#plurals).
+The plurals line is a little more complex, and we will describe it [later](#plurals).

 Next there are thousands of string entries.
 They look something like this: